js551/linux-notes/README.md

          rm -f : forces the removal of files without prompting for confirmation. rm -rf : it use to remove directories and their contents withot any condirmation. rm -v : shows details of what is being removed.
+15. Redirecion ( > ) : redirect the output to a file or subfile.
+16. pipe ( | ) : pass the output of one command as input of another command.
+17. echo " ", ' ' : the echo command in Linux is used to display a line of text or a variable's value to the terminal.

 # Text Editor

 - Linux offers various text editors for editing connfiguration files, writing code, or managing text files.
 1. Command-line text editors